v-studios/web-mp-upload-with-sts-creds/README.rst

 CloudFormation tells us our key values, then we can pass them in our "curl" request:

-  curl -H "x-api-key: API_KEY_FROM_SLS_DEPLOY" https://MY_ENDPOINT.execute-api.us-east-1.amazonaws.com/dev/
+  curl -H "x-api-key: FROM_SLS_DEPLOY" https://MY_ENDPOINT.execute-api.us-east-1.amazonaws.com/dev/

 If we don't pass a valid key, we get an HTTP 403 with response::